graphql-markdown/graphql-markdown/README.md

 ###  Documentation presentation options

-From 1.10.0, the plugin allows disabling some of the Docusaurus documentation features:
+From `1.10.0`, the plugin allows disabling some of the Docusaurus documentation features:

 - `docOptions.pagination`: page buttons `Previous` and `Next`
 - `docOptions.toc`: page table of content

-By default, those options are enabled, and they can be disabled by setting them to `false`.
+By default, the options are enabled.
+They can be disabled by setting them to `false` in the configuration file, or using the corresponding command line flags.

 ```js
 plugins: [